yangli-io/resume/README.md

 # Yang Li - Resume

 ## Introduction
-I am a tech lead with a diverse range of experience.
-I have specialised myself with the Javascript language both UI and backend.
+I am a technology lead with a diverse range of experience.
+I have experience in both UI and backend development and I am a pusher for Agile and DevOps practices.
 I have strong understanding and experience of a wide range of technology, from UI to Backend and Database.
 Aside from technology, I am a natural leader who is extremely outspoken.
 For a technology leader I am also deeply involved in the business, I have a wide range of different industry knowledge.
 I am a strong believer that the best products can only be created when the development team creating it are working closely with business and marketing teams.

-## Technologies
-* Javascript
-* React.js
-* React Native
-* Node.js
-* Vue.js
-* Angular
-* GraphQL
-* Python
-* Mocha, Chai, Pact, Selenium
-* Cordova/PhoneGap
-* Machine Learning (Octave)
-* MongoDB
-* MSSQL
-* AWS
-* Openshift
-* Docker
-* Kibana, Splunk
-* Jenkins, Teamcity, CI
-* Git (Please not SVN!)
+I am someone with a lot of ideas and also will push hard for changes.

 ## Practices
 * Scrum Methodologies